Chapter 1:

 "I should really shave, but I really don't have time for that.
 I'll shave again when I find her."

 Mark gets into his car and drives towards Starling High School, the place where Lily's final walk home began.
 He pulls into the school, parks, and starts walking the trail back to his house.
-It's currently 11pm, so he presumed most officers had already gone home for the night.
+It's currently 11 pm, so he presumed most officers had already gone home for the night.

 *Crunch*

 He flung his head to his left when he heard what sounded like a twig breaking in the woods.
-It was too dark to see; the lamps didn't light up into the woods.
-He glanced left and right before stepping off into the dirt towards the fence just before the trees.
+It was too dark to see; the lamps didn't light up the woods.
+He glanced left and right before stepping off into the dirt towards the fence, just before the trees.

 "I think I'm getting too old for this," he says as he starts climbing over the fence.
-Almost seamlessly, but he snags his brand new Polo on the tip of the fence, causing him to frown.

-Mark, with his newly torn polo still on his mind, starts walking into the woods.
-He pulls out his flashlight and turns it on.
-He made sure to bring one, because, well --it is dark.
-As he expected, there's just trees.
-He walks farther and farther into the depths of the woods, and believe it or not, there's still just trees.
+He pulled out his flashlight and turned it on.
+He made sure to bring one, because, well-- it was dark.
+As he expected, there were just trees.
+He walked farther and farther into the depths of the woods, and believe it or not, there were still just trees.

-It is shattered to pieces and the phone case had been removed, but it was the same model that Lily had.
-There was not a single doubt in his mind, it had to be hers.
-He stands up quickly and starts running.
-Whether or not he could find his way back or even if he was going to find anything at all wasn't even crossing his mind.
-She had to be out there and he had to find her!
+He stood up quickly and started running.
+Whether or not he would find his way back, or even if he was going to find anything at all, hadn't crossed his mind.
+Lily had to be out there, and he had to find her!

 *BAM*

-"Ugh, wait, why is there a metal shed in the woods?"
+"Auughhh, DAMN, that hurt," he said to himself.
+"Wait, why is there a metal shed in the woods?"

-Crows in the distance fly away, spooked by the loud noise around them, and the twigs can be heard hitting the ground and cracking.
+Crows in the distance fly away, spooked by the loud noise around them, and twigs can be heard hitting the ground and cracking.

 But there was no one in there.